 The Glencoe Massacre

-It's a complicated story of clan enmity, politics and betrayal but I'll have a go at passing on at least the bare bones.
+It's a complicated story of clan enmity, politics and betrayal but here's the bare bones of the story.

 By the late 15th century, the MacDonalds had lost much of their power.
 In 1493, the Campbells helped James IV, Stewart King of Scotland, abolish the MacDonalds' Lordship.
 Their lands, including Glencoe were confiscated by the Crown.